Compdog-inc/tic-tac-toe/README.md

 # Tic Tac Toe
-Examples and docs for bot api
+Examples and docs for tictatoe

 ## Getting started (in Visual Studio 2019)